-- Performance finding Issued when a peer reviewer does not identify a nonconforming engagement but demonstrates sufficient knowledge and experience required to review the engagement. - Performance deficiency Issued when a peer reviewer does not identify a nonconforming engagement and does not demonstrate sufficient knowledge and experience required to review the engagement. - Performance deficiency letter Issued when a peer reviewer has a pattern of performance findings or more than one performance deficiency is noted.
+Performance finding - Issued when a peer reviewer does not identify a nonconforming engagement but demonstrates sufficient knowledge and experience required to review the engagement.

+- Performance deficiency Issued when a peer reviewer does not identify a nonconforming engagement and does not demonstrate sufficient knowledge and experience required to review the engagement. - Performance deficiency letter Issued when a peer reviewer has a pattern of performance findings, or more than one performance deficiency is noted.

-The table below summarizes the annual results for both the random and risk-based samples.
+The table below summarizes the annual combined results for the random and risk-based samples.